Salman Rushdie ‘on the road to recovery,’ agent says

 They believed Rushdie insulted the Prophet Muhammad by naming a character Mahound, a medieval corruption of “Muhammad.”
 The character was a prophet in a city called Jahilia, which in Arabic refers to the time before the advent of Islam on the Arabian Peninsula.
 Another sequence has prostitutes that share names with some of Muhammad’s nine wives.
 The novel also implies that Muhammad, not Allah, may have been the Quran’s real author.

 The book had already been banned and burned in India, Pakistan and elsewhere when Iran’s Grand Ayatollah Ruhollah Khomeini issued a fatwa, or edict, calling for Rushdie’s death in 1989.
-Khomeini died that same year, but the fatwa remains in effect — though Iran, in recent years, hasn’t focused on Rushdie.
+Khomeini died that same year, but the fatwa remains in effect — though Iran, in recent years, hadn’t focused on Rushdie.

 Iran’s state-run newspaper, Iran Daily, praised the attack as an “implementation of divine decree” Sunday.
 Another hardline newspaper, Kayhan, termed it “divine revenge” that would partially calm the anger of Muslims.

-Investigators were trying to determine whether the suspect, born nearly a decade after “The Satanic Verses” was published, acted alone.
+Investigators were trying to determine whether the suspect, born nearly a decade after the novel’s publication, acted alone.
 A prosecutor alluded to the standing fatwa as a potential motive in arguing against bail.

 “His resources don’t matter to me.
 We understand that the agenda that was carried out yesterday is something that was adopted and it’s sanctioned by larger groups and organizations well beyond the jurisdictional borders of Chautauqua County,” District Attorney Jason Schmidt said.

-Schmidt said Matar took steps to purposely put himself in position to harm Rushdie, getting an advance pass to the event where the author was speaking and arriving a day early bearing a fake ID.
+Schmidt said Matar got an advance pass to the event where the author was speaking and arrived a day early bearing a fake ID.
 The judge ordered Matar held without bail.

 Public defender Nathaniel Barone complained that authorities had taken too long to get Matar in front of a judge while leaving him “hooked up to a bench at the state police barracks” and stressed that Matar had the right to presumed innocence.